BDSI-Utwente/shiny-workshop/readme.md

 Presentation slides inn `.pptx` format are available in the [slides](./slides/) folder.
 Supporting images are also in that folder.

 ## Examples
 A series of simplified examples explaining crucial concepts are available in the [examples](./examples) folder.
 Each example has its own subfolder, and multiple versions of the same app that highlight a problem/feature, and incrementally build to a solution.
+You can run these examples individually through RStudio, or use the included `compose.yml` to run a containerized shiny-server instance for all examples.

 ### [Reactive values](./examples/reactive-values)
 Reactivity - updating outputs based on changing inputs - is at the core of programming shiny Apps.
 But sometimes, a the process of creating outputs from inputs is more complex.
 You may need to fetch data from external sources, fit a model, or otherwise require intermediate values.